tienthanhict/LibLinphone.NET/README.md

 # LibLinphone.NET
 A VC++ CLI wrapper for liblinphone library for using in standard .NET.
-It is ported from official VC++ CLI wrapper for liblinphone library which Linphone Winphone 8 app.
+I port it from official VC++ CLI wrapper for LibLinphone library which Linphone WindowPhone 8 app uses.